learosema/lea11y/src/index.md

 layout: base
 excludeFromReview: true
 ---
-This is Lea's accessibility website.
+This is Lea's personal accessibility website.

-Lea is a very experienced senior frontend developer based in the Hamburg area.
+Lea is a frontend developer based in the Hamburg area.

 Oddly enough, working in the industry for over a decade, accessibility is pretty neglected in her daily work.

+So, she has to learn a lot about accessibility.
 This is why she made this website.
 You can read more about her in the [About](./about/) page.

 Or dig right in.

 As of current, most of the content is not reviewed yet.
 Chances are this content is not complete, outdated, or even total crap.